Post-work society: Future directions

-Future directions include the reshaping of the human role in the workplace, stressing the relative strengths of humans capable of adapting and integrating technology into their work and interaction.
-In addition to these capabilities, scholars emphasize the importance of humans taking advantage of these relative strengths, offering several areas which humans can remain competent in a rapidly developing workplace.
-These include emotional intelligence, service orientation, resource management skills, communication skills, and entrepreneurship skills.
+Future directions include the reshaping of the role of humans in the workplace and stressing the relative strengths of humans capable of adapting and integrating technology into their work and interaction.
+In addition to these capabilities, scholars emphasize the importance of humans taking advantage of these relative strengths, offering several areas which humans can remain competent in a rapidly developing workplace, such as emotional intelligence, service orientation, resource management skills, communication skills, and entrepreneurship skills.

-Scholarly literature defines such areas where machines may surpass humans as "task encroachment".
-"Task encroachment" presents an issue of growing encroachment of AI and automation into human work, especially in manual and cognitive tasks.
+Scholarly literature defines such areas where machines may surpass humans as "task encroachment", which presents an issue of growing encroachment of AI and automation into human work, especially in manual and cognitive tasks.
 It is estimated that approximately 40% of all working hours will be affected by AI models.
-It has been proposed for humanity to pivot towards roles that require emotional intelligence and interpersonal skills, assumed to be more uniquely humans.
+It has been proposed for humanity to pivot towards roles that require emotional intelligence and interpersonal skills, assumed to be more uniquely human.
 However, studies show that in some contexts, modern chatbots generate answers that are rated as more empathetic and qualitative than human ones.

-Some theories of a post-work society focus on challenging the priority of the work ethic, and on the celebration of nonwork activities.
-These theories also underscore the importance of developing community-based activities and self-improvement programs to fill the void left by traditional labor structures.
+Some theories of a post-work society focus on challenging the priority of the work ethic and on the celebration of non-work activities.

-Near-term practical proposals closely associated with post-work theory include the implementation of a universal basic income, as well as the reduction of the length of a working day and the number of days of a working week.
+Near-term practical proposals closely associated with post-work theory include the implementation of a universal basic income and the reduction of the length of a working day and the number of days of a working week.
 Increased focus on what post-work society would look like has been driven by reports such as one in 2018 that states 47% of jobs in the United States could be automated.
 Because of increasing automation and the low price of maintaining an automated workforce compared to one dependent on human labor, it has been suggested that post-work societies would also be ones of post-scarcity.

-According to Nick Bostrom, advanced artificial intelligence has the potential to not only automate jobs and create abundance, but also undermine the purpose of many leisure activities, such as shopping, gardening, or even parenting.
+According to Nick Bostrom, advanced artificial intelligence has the potential to automate jobs, create abundance, and undermine the purpose of leisure activities such as shopping, gardening, or parenting.